The Main public library was named in honor of longtime City Manager Joel Valdez. The city council made this decision on Monday, September 9, 2002.

 His professional affiliations have earned him two appointments to national commissions by Presidents Carter and Clinton, including the U.S. National Commission on Libraries and Information Sciences.
 He has served in various capacities with the major domestic and international public administration organizations.
 At the local level, he has worked with such diverse groups as the International Mariachi Conference, United Way, Hellenic Cultural Foundation, Carondelet Health Network and the Diocese of Tucson.

 Joel married the former Mary Lee Jacobs and together raised two children, David and Laura Lisa.
-They are currently enjoying five grandchildren.
+They enjoyed five grandchildren.

 Burchell, Joe.
 "Main Library to bear Joel Valdez's Name, opens a new window."
 Arizona Daily Star.
 September 10, 2002.
 Page B5.